michaeltelford/todo/src/store/README.md

 # Store

 [Redux-zero](https://github.com/redux-zero/redux-zero) is used to provide global state.
-See it's `README` for more information but in a nutshell:
+See its `README` for more information but in a nutshell:

 - Based on Redux
 - Zero dependencies (and < 1KB when gzipped)